-Priority Health Medicare - Optional Supplemental Group Number - 1179 Subgroup Number - 3000 brush biopsy, and periodontal maintenance
+Priority Health Medicare - Optional Supplemental Group Number - 3514 Subgroup Number - 3000

-Benefit Year: January 1 through December 31

-Maximum Payment: \$2,500 on all services, except diagnostic and preventive services, X-rays,
+Benefit Year: January 1 through December 31 Maximum Payment: \$2,500 on all services

 Deductible: None

 A complete listing of covered dental services begins on the next page.

 Services received from dentists who do NOT participate in the Delta Dental Medicare Advantage PPO and Premier Network will result in your out of pocket costs being higher.